Inside visits and special features are shown in UPPERCASE in the tour description.

 LANCASTER–PENNSYLVANIA DUTCH COUNTRY–WASHINGTON DC AREA.
 This morning, stop at the AMISH FARM & HOUSE.
 A Local Guide explains the faith, culture, and way of life of these people for whom tradition forbids the use of electricity or telephones in the home.
 On to Washington DC for an afternoon arrival.

 WASHINGTON DC AREA.
 The nation’s capital is a sightseeing treasure trove, and your half-day tour with a Local Guide visits Arlington National Cemetery to see the graves of American heroes, including those of John F. Kennedy and his brother Robert.
-Afterward, the Lincoln and Washington Monuments, National WWII Memorial, and photo stops at Capitol Hill, the White House, and other well-known sights.
+Afterward, see the Lincoln and Washington Monuments, National WWII Memorial, and photo stops at Capitol Hill, the White House, and other well-known sights.
 Your Tour Director will also suggest a number of independent activities that explore different facets of this splendid city.

 WASHINGTON DC AREA–PHILADELPHIA.
 Travel north this morning to Philadelphia for included sightseeing focusing on the important buildings of this historic city, the “Birthplace of the Nation.”
-Visit the LIBERTY BELL and INDEPENDENCE HALL.

 NEW YORK CITY.
 The “Big Apple” beckons.
 New York has it all, from Broadway shows to museums, shopping, and great restaurants.